MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/risk-score.md

 ## Customizing the risk score

 Cloud Discovery provides you with important data regarding the credibility and reliability of the cloud apps that are used across the environment.
 Within the portal, each discovered app is displayed along with a total score.
 The score represents the Defender for Cloud Apps assessment of this particular app's maturity of use for enterprises.
-The total score of any given app is a weighted average of four subscores relating to the four subcategories which Defender for Cloud Apps considers when assessing reliability:
+The total score of any given app is a weighted average of three subscores relating to the three subcategories - Security, Compliance and Legal, which Defender for Cloud Apps considers when assessing reliability:

-- **General** - This category refers to basic facts about the company that produces the app, including its domain, founding year, and popularity.
+- **General** - This category refers to basic facts about the company that produces the app, including its domain, founding year, and headquarters.
 These fields are meant to show the company's stability on the most basic level.
+This category is not considered for total score calculation.

 - **Security** - The security category accounts for all standards dealing with the physical security of the data used by the discovered app.
 This category includes fields such as multi-factor authentication, encryption, data classification, and data ownership.